-USTDA has a long history of opening markets for U.S. companies and driving infrastructure development in the Indo- Pacific, a fast-growing region critical to the United States’ long-term economic and security interests.
-Across 23 countries in the region, USTDA has supported more than 700 activities which have generated more than $13 billion in exports of U.S. goods and services.
+USTDA has a long history of opening markets for U.S. companies and driving infrastructure development in the Indo-Pacific, a fast-growing region critical to America’s long-term economic and security interests.
+Across 23 countries in the region, USTDA has created more than 700 activities that have supported American jobs through exports.

 USTDA is accelerating its impact and engagement in the region under the three new government-wide initiatives that are advancing the Trump Administration’s Indo-Pacific Strategy: